Return of Title IV Funds

 The amount of Title IV, HEA aid earned is based on the amount of time a student spent in academic attendance, and the total aid received; it has no relationship to student’s incurred institutional charges.
 Because these requirements deal only with Title IV, HEA funds, the order of return of unearned funds do not include funds from sources other than the Title IV, HEA programs.

 Order of Return

-The School is authorized to return any excess funds after applying them to current outstanding Cost of Attendance (COA) charges.
-A copy of the Institutional R2T4 work sheet performed on your behalf is available through the office upon student request.
+The University is authorized to return any excess funds after applying them to current outstanding Cost of Attendance (COA) charges.
+A copy of the R2T4 worksheet performed is available through the office upon student request.

 - Unsubsidized Direct Stafford loans (other than PLUS loans)